reuters-graphics/yaks/packages/yaks-prettier/HOME.md

-Shortcut for simple Prettier configs.
+Shortcut for simple Prettier configs the way we like them at Reuters Graphics.

 ## Quickstart